ccmarris/nios_get_leases_for_network/README.rst

 Aknowledgements
 ---------------

-A huge thanks to John Neardel for coming up with the idea and building the original prototype, and his contributions.
+A huge thanks to John Neerdael for coming up with the idea and building the original prototype, and his contributions.
 Without this initial idea and work this project wouldn't have happened.

-Thanks to John Steele and Don Smith for their input, and to Krishna for building a web front end and making this available to the field.
+Thanks to John Steele and Don Smith for their input, and especially to Krishna for building the web front end and making this available to the field.